 Skeptics not tracking Amtrak’s progress might argue that America has developed such a preference for driving and flying that HSR can’t possibly succeed in America because its only been modestly successful in the Boston-NYC-Washington Corridor.
 What proof points illustrate that international HSR operating principles will succeed elsewhere in America?

 The first proof point is the Northeast Corridor hasn’t been upgraded to international standards (HSR-only track) of higher speeds and train frequency, yet operates at a substantial profit transporting 12 million annual passengers.
 That’s more people than fly between Boston, New York City, Newark, Philadelphia, Baltimore and Washington.
-Imagine the patronage and profit Acela could achieve with 200 mph trains every 10-15 minutes and a larger train station in NYC.
+Imagine the patronage and profit Acela could achieve with 200 mph trains every 10-15 minutes and a larger train station in its biggest choke-point, NYC.

 The second proof point is when Amtrak Keystone in NYC-Philadelphia-Harrisburg route was upgraded from 79 mph to 110 mph and 13 daily trains, it attracted so many additional patrons that its operating budget is approaching break-even.
-Amtrak and Pennsylvania DOT are now planning to upgrade the route for faster speed, more trains, profitability and extension to Pittsburgh.
+Amtrak and Pennsylvania DOT are now planning to upgrade the route for faster speed, more trains and extension to Pittsburgh.

 The third and biggest proof point is Amtrak tax subsidy is declining due to booming ridership nationwide.
 Since 2009 and aside from the Boston-NYC-Washington Corridor, more Slow Zone reduction and more daily trains are paying off in California, Virginia, North Carolina, Washington, Oregon, Illinois, Michigan, Indiana, Wisconsin, Missouri, New Hampshire and Maine.
 For 2013, Amtrak requested LESS tax subsidy than Congress was prepared to offer and now only 15% of their operating budget.

 Five corridors outside the Northeast having HSR projects underway represents significant progress.
 Yet when you observe the High-Speed Intercity Passenger Rail Program map, ask yourself why more corridors that have tailor-made demographics for HSR are not underway?
 Why is there no Minneapolis-Milwaukee-Chicago-Indianapolis-Cincinati HSR route?
-Why does HSR construction stop in Charlotte, rather than Atlanta?
+Why does HSR construction stop in Charlotte, rather than 3-times larger Atlanta?
 Why don’t fast-growing Texas and Florida have a HSR construction projects listed?

 Unfortunately, two powerful anti-HSR forces are working behind the scenes.
 More about them in Part 3.